We write books in colloquial Arabic

 Stephen Farrell is a journalist of Irish descent who was born and raised in London.
 He went to college in Scotland and has worked as a foreign correspondent in many countries around the world, particularly in the Middle East.

-They are the parents of the real Sheherazade.
+They are the parents of the real Sheherazade and the real Nairouz.

 Fouad Mezher is a Lebanese illustrator who has worked in a variety of mediums.
 He studied graphic design in Beirut and his design background now informs his drawings.
 He likes working on comics and children’s books, as his favorite projects are those that tell a story.
-He illustrated ‘The Girl Who Lost Her Imagination,’ and is now working hard to add his vivid colors and characters to the story of ‘Where Shall I Hide?’
+He illustrated both ‘The Girl Who Lost Her Imagination,’ and ‘Where Shall I Hide?’
+We hope to work on many more books together in the future.

 The Real Sheherazade